SamuelBrucksch/diy-frsky-gps/README.md

 # diy-frsky-gps
 Use any gps you like to interface with frsky telemetry.
 GPS Protocol and baudrate is detected automatically.
+Use an arduino Mini or Nano.

 In config.h choose protocol: